Skip to main content

 “Oh and I’d love a nearby Italian place to eat.”

-Here, a generic model might scramble to handle both, possibly hallucinating a restaurant inside the hotel (even if it doesn't exist).
+A generic model might scramble to handle both, possibly hallucinating a restaurant inside the hotel (even if one doesn’t exist).
 A better design?
-Delegate hotel booking to one agent, restaurant booking to another.
+Route hotel booking to one agent, restaurant booking to another.

-At the core of this approach is an AI-native version of a call centre operator saying (this sentence is often dreaded in real life, hopefully when you design an AI agent, the job it does will be better):
+At the core of this approach is an AI-native version of a call centre operator saying (often dreaded in real life, though hopefully your AI agent does a better job of it):

 “Let me transfer you to someone who can better help with that.”